Lady Laiton's Almain in Guitar Tab and Standard Notation

 The video contains the score, which you should view in full screen mode with HD playback quality if possible to ensure it displays clearly.
 The soundtrack is an audio rendition of the MIDI file generated by Finale (the notation software used to create the score) so that you can hear what it's supposed to sound like if your sight reading skills aren't quite at that level.

 The score below the video is a static version of the same score.
-You can enlarge it with the HubPages Gallery feature which shows up when you click on any part of the score.
+If necessary, you can enlarge any staff line of the score by clicking on it.

 John Dowland - Lady Laiton's Almain

-Click to view and download Lady Laiton's Almain as a PDF file for offline viewing and printing.
+Click to view and download Lady Laiton's Almain PDF as a free file for offline viewing and printing.

-An almain, or alman, or even allemande, is a 16th century courtly dance that, supposedly, originated in Germany.
+An almain (also called alman, or allemande) is a 16th century courtly dance that is believed to have originated in Germany.
 Music being written for them outlasted the Renaissance Period and survived well into the Baroque Period.
 J.S.
-Bach composed a few of them.
+Bach, the most famous Baroque composer of all, composed quite a few of them.

 The fretting-hand fingering is shown as a suggestion, although in some places you don't really have a choice.
 I haven't suggested picking-hand fingering as I don't feel it's necessary.
 If you have the skill to play this intermediate level piece, you certainly have the skill to use the most practical picking-hand fingering.
 If you're a fingerstyle guitarist unfamiliar with standard classical technique, the rule is to avoid using the same picking-hand finger twice in succession.
-Exceptions are for the thumb playing bass notes or chords that need all the fingers.
-Constantly alternating the fingers when you have to play successive notes on the same string makes for greater fluency.
+Constantly alternating your fingers when you have to play successive notes on the same string makes for greater fluency.
+Exceptions to the rule are made for the thumb playing bass notes or fingers playing chords of three or four notes.

-Rolling or spreading some of the chords like you can hear in the audio track can make for a more lute-like effect.
+As you can hear in the audio track, rolling or spreading some of the chords can make for a more lute-like effect.
 Don't do it on every chord, though.
 Another lute-like effect can be achieved by playing it with a capo on the 3rd fret.
+Renaissance 'lute to guitar' transcriptions, unlike most guitar pieces of the later classical period, also sound good on the steel strings of an acoustic guitar.

 E G# B